coreos/coreos-ci/README-upstream-ci.md

 ## Upstream CI

+### Interacting

+#### Logging in

+The Jenkins instance uses GitHub authentication.
+As long as you are a member of either `coreos`, `ostreedev` or `openshift`, you should be able to log in and start/stop/retry jobs.

+#### Retrying jobs

+In order to retry the failed job, from the GitHub PR, click through to the details of the failed job and use the retry "loopy icon" at the top right of the job page.

 ### Enrolling a new repo for upstream CI

 To enroll a repo, simply open a patch to have it added to